abdalimran/abdalimran.github.io/_posts/2025-04-27-key-insights-shaping-the-future-of-ai-innovations.md

 ### **The Future of Human-Digital Interaction**

-**AI Assistants as Mediators**: All interactions with the digital world will soon be mediated by AI systems that understand, reason, and plan.
+**AI Assistants as Mediators**: All interactions with the digital world will soon be mediated by AI assistant that understand, reason, and plan.

 **Human-Level Intelligence Requirements**: